cilium/cilium/Documentation/network/servicemesh/ingress.rst

      - | Enable websocket passthrough support.
        | Applicable values are ``enabled`` and ``disabled``.
      - ``disabled``
-   * - ``ingress.cilium.io/ssl-passthrough``
+   * - ``ingress.cilium.io/tls-passthrough``
-     - | Enable SSL Passthrough mode for this Ingress.
+     - | Enable TLS Passthrough mode for this Ingress.
        | Applicable values are ``enabled`` and ``disabled``,
        | although boolean-style values will also be
        | accepted.
+       |
-       | Note that some conditions apply to SSL
+       | Note that some conditions apply to TLS
        | Passthrough Ingresses, due to how
        | TLS Passthrough works:
        | * A ``host`` field must be set in the Ingress